 Key performance indicators have always been the most critical part of a company.
 Without KPIs, a company roams blindly into uncontrollable performance management issues and risks losing its business.

 Imagine having all-important KPIs on a single screen, where everyone can interconnect various findings and react to any given issue in seconds with the help of a professional dashboard software.
-That’s where the power of KPI dashboards lies and provides the most valuable weapon against decreased productivity and increased operational or strategic costs.
+That’s where the power of modern analytics as well as KPI dashboards lies and provides the most valuable weapon against decreased productivity and increased operational or strategic costs.

 Typically, businesses utilise high-level and low-level KPIs that are specifically designed to track, report and visualise wide organisational goals, and daily departmental targets.
 Therefore, KPIs for tracking a team’s performance will be different than KPIs tracking quarter goals established on a C-level management meeting.
 That’s why a business KPI dashboard comes in several forms and includes various variables depending on specific business scenarios.